wassname/repr-preference-optimization/research_journal.md

 mm bench is good but is for vision

 math would be good?
-HRA uses GSM8K and MATH.
+HRA uses GSM8K and MATH (hendryks).
 GSM8k get ~50% so it's nice.
 I suppose glue would be good too

+MMLU (Massive Multitask Language Understanding)  hendryks